Mr-IR0k-oo1/Mr-IR0k-oo1/README.md

 ## Notice

-This profile represents **active iteration and evolution**.
+This profile reflects **active iteration and hardening**.
-Refactors, deletions, and restructuring are expected.
+Expect refactors, deletions, and restructuring.